blitzik/router/readme.md

 ```

-If you have an old Url that you want to redirect to a new one but you don't want
+If you have an old Url (and that Url does not have set Presenter and Action) that
+you want to redirect to a new one but you don't want
 to create links on this old one url, you can set it as one way url:

 ```neon